 After being involved in a car accident, you may be wondering what steps need to be taken.
 If you need help, these steps can guide you:

-• Seek medical help: As with any accident, the first step is to identify any possible injuries.
-If there are any, make sure to call 911 for emergency assistance.
+- Seek medical help: As with any accident, the first step is to identify any possible injuries.
+If there are any, make sure to call 911 for emergency room assistance.

-• Move to a safe place: In the event that there are no visible signs of injuries for everyone involved, especially for the passengers, then make sure to shift the vehicle off the road so that it does not hinder traffic.
+- Move to a safe place: In the event that there are no visible signs of injuries for everyone involved, especially for the passengers, then make sure to shift the vehicle defect off the road so that it does not hinder traffic.

-• Call the police: It is critical to call the police and make sure that an official report has been issued, even in cases where there are minor damages to the vehicle.
+- Call the police: It is critical to call the police and make sure that an official accident report has been issued, even in cases where there are minor damages to the vehicle.

-• Take Pictures: Make sure to take pictures of the entire scene, focusing on the damaged vehicles and the injuries that any passengers might have sustained as well.
+- Take Pictures: Make sure to take pictures of the entire accident scene, focusing on the damaged vehicles and the injuries that any passengers might have sustained as well.

-• Contact an attorney – There are many reasons for hiring an experienced car accident lawyer in Jersey City, and one of them is that they will walk you through the entire claims process.
+- Contact an attorney: There are many reasons for hiring an experienced car accident lawyer or automobile accident attorney in Jersey City, and one of them is that they will walk you through the entire personal injury claim process.

 What Damages Can I Recover After a Car Accident in New Jersey

-These are the costs you have paid or will pay as a direct consequence of the accident.
+These are the costs you have paid or will pay as a direct consequence of your traffic accidents.
 It is money that is meant to pay for your financial losses.
 For instance, economic damages cover the following:

-• Medical expenses: Costs for medical treatment, which include payment for hospital stays, doctor consultations, rehabilitation sessions, buying medicine, and any required medical appliances, as well as disability-enduring injuries.
+- Medical expenses: Costs for medical treatment, which include payment for hospital stays, doctor consultations, rehabilitation sessions, diagnostic testing, physical therapy, buying medicine, and any required medical appliances, as well as disability-enduring injuries.
+Your attorneys can help you determine if there is any medical malpractice involved with your recovery, too.

-• Lost income: If you cannot work because of your injuries, you may also claim lost income and even future income if your injury has a long-term impact on your capacity to work.
+- Lost income: If you cannot work because of your injuries, you may also claim lost income and even future income if your injury has a long-term impact on your capacity to work, such as with a spinal injury.

 These damages assess the impact of an accident on one’s life as a whole, focusing on the psychological effects and pain it has caused.
 Unlike economic damages, there’s no specific dollar amount tied to them.
-These damages are more about how the accident affected your mental and emotional well-being.
+These damages are more about how the accident affected your mental and emotional well-being, including psychological trauma, emotional distress, and mental anguish.
 In New Jersey, the amount of damages possible may depend on your policy.
 Recovery may be limited to claiming such damages if a person has a more serious injury.

 Unlike compensatory damages, which aim to reimburse you for losses incurred, punitive damages are awarded to punish the other driver for acting recklessly and dangerously and to set an example for others who might consider doing the same.
 This is rare and done when there are extreme circumstances such as alleged intoxication, street racing, or some form of explicit or intentional harm.